How to Use Proxy with Python Requests

 As you can see, any of the methods discussed can be used with a proxy if necessary.

-Sessions are a very convenient tool when you want to set some settings once and use them for several connections.
-You can use the same established connection instead of creating new ones each time by using sessions.
+Sessions are a very convenient tool when developers want to set some settings once and use them for several connections.
+You can use the same established connection instead of creating new ones each time by using sessions with Python Requests.

 To use a proxy with Python Requests for an entire session, you first need to create a session object and set the proxy IP addresses for it: